 One form of recovery that’s not often talked about is being involved in cross-training.
 Cross-training is being involved in multiple sports at the same time.
 How this might look is that you may go to the gym 3 days a week, cycle 2 days a week, and swim 1 day a week.
 What this does is allows you to still train but use different muscle groups and movement patterns.
 Now, we understand this may or may not be reasonable for some people depending on their situation or goal, BUT if you are able, we’d highly suggest getting involved with some other type of athletics.

 Other than active recovery, lately, there has been a slew of methods and products that have been suggested to help speed up recovery.
 What we are referring to our things like:

 We’re going to save you a lot of time and let you know that there is limited, if any, evidence to support any of these for weight lifting.
-Actually, things like an ice bath or cold shower may help elite athletes (who train much harder and longer than an hour in the gym), but studies show they can actually impede muscle growth and strength for strength athletes10.
+Actually, things like an ice bath or cold shower may benefit elite athletes (who train much harder and longer than an hour in the gym), but studies show they can actually impede muscle growth and strength for strength athletes10.

 You could also consider getting a sauna blanket for at-home use.
 There are some great sauna blanket benefits that may help with recovery.